Moumish-Sarkar/P2-RevPlay/README.md

 RevPlay demonstrates a **scalable backend architecture for a music streaming platform** built with Spring Boot and Oracle Database.
 The project highlights secure authentication, REST API design, and efficient data management for music streaming services.

----

-If you want, I can also give you **3 important improvements that will make this README look more professional for recruiters (very useful for Cognizant / Java developer roles).**